sebastiancaballero/ecs-fargate-microservices-app/README.md

 This system allows code changes to automatically trigger builds and deployments while the application scales based on demand.

 ### Results
-- Fully automated deployment pipeline from code commit → production
+- Fully automated deployment pipeline from code commit to production
-- ECS service scaled from 1 → 2 tasks under load
+- ECS service scaled from 1 to 2 tasks under load
 - No manual infrastructure management required
 - Infrastructure reproducible using Terraform
 ---